One DnD 2025 Class and Subclass Tier List Breakdown

 Knowledge

-Blessings of Knowledge (Level 3) – B+ Tier – Two languages and two Expertise is a really nice feature!
+Blessings of Knowledge (Level 3) – C+ Tier – Two languages and two Expertise is a nice feature!

-3rd Level Spells (Level 5) – D Tier – Both spells are pretty bad unfortunately.
+3rd Level Spells (Level 5) – D Tier – Both Nondetection and Speak with Dead are pretty bad unfortunately.

 Channel Divinity: Read Thoughts (Level 6) – C Tier – This is super weird, but can be useful for those who really like finding unconventional solutions to their problems.